Regulus Cyber launches with a technology to secure autonomous vehicles

 While the technology works for unmanned aerial vehicles, it also has applications for pretty much any type of autonomous transportation technology.

-Backing the company are a clutch of well-known Israeli and American investors including Sierra Ventures, Canaan Partners Israel, Technion, and F2 Capital.
+Backing the company are a clutch of well-known Israeli and American investors, including Sierra Ventures, Canaan Partners Israel, Technion and F2 Capital.

-Regulus, which raised $6.3 million in financing before emerging from stealth, said that the money will be used to expand its sales and marketing efforts and to continue to develop its technology.
+Regulus, which raised $6.3 million in financing before emerging from stealth, said the money will be used to expand its sales and marketing efforts and to continue to develop its technology.

-The company’s first two products are a spoofing protection module that integrates with any autonomous vehicle; and a communication security manager that protects against hacking and misdirection.
+The company’s first two products are a spoofing protection module that integrates with any autonomous vehicle and a communication security manager that protects against hacking and misdirection.

 “We are very excited to lead this round of financing.
 Sensors security for autonomous machines will become as important as processors security.
 Regulus identified the key vulnerabilities and developed the best-in-class solutions,” said Ben Yu, a managing director of Sierra Ventures, in a statement.
 “Having been working with the company since seed funding, Sierra invested with strong confidence in the team to build Regulus into the category leader.”